toextendmylimits/system_design/search_autocomplete.md

 ## High-level Design
 <img width="862" alt="search_autocomplete_high_level" src="https://github.com/toextendmylimits/system_design/assets/10056698/c0880692-d069-440b-8ca5-5f2bdd378a0d">

+Our proposed system should do the following:
+1. Provide suggestions based on the search history of the user.
+1. Store all the new and trending queries in the database to include them in the list of suggestions.

 Key components:
 1. Suggestion service
-Provide suggestions based on user's search history and what's the relevant trending search query
+TO obtains the top ten suggestions from the cache, Redis, and returns them as a response to the client.
 2. Assembler
-Store all the new and trending queries in the database to include them in the list of suggestions.
+ An assembler collects the user searches, applies some analytics to rank the searches, and stores them in a NoSQL database that’s distributed across several nodes.

+Furthermore, we also need load balancers to distribute the incoming requests evenly.
+We also add application servers as entry points for clients so that they can forward requests to the appropriate microservices.
+These web servers encapsulate the internal system architecture and provide other services, such as authentication, monitoring,